helm/charts/stable/datadog/README.md

 Datadog [offers two variants](https://hub.docker.com/r/datadog/agent/tags/), switch to a `-jmx` tag if you need to run JMX/java integrations.
 The chart also supports running [the standalone dogstatsd image](https://hub.docker.com/r/datadog/dogstatsd/tags/).

+See the [Datadog JMX integration](https://docs.datadoghq.com/integrations/java/) to learn more.

 ## Prerequisites

-Kubernetes 1.4+ or OpenShift 3.4+ (1.3 support is currently partial, full support is planned for 6.4.0).
+Kubernetes 1.4+ or OpenShift 3.4+, note that:

+* the Datadog Agent supports Kubernetes 1.3+
+* The Datadog chart's defaults are tailored to Kubernetes 1.7.6+, see [Datadog Agent legacy Kubernetes versions documentation](https://github.com/DataDog/datadog-agent/tree/master/Dockerfiles/agent#legacy-kubernetes-versions) for adjustments you might need to make for older versions

 ## Quick start